Sibongile-Borokini/Sibongile-Borokini/README.md

 I aspire to build a career in Data Analytics, Marketing Analytics and Business Intelligence by transforming raw data into meaningful insights that help organizations make informed business decisions.

 My goal is to continuously develop my analytical, technical and reporting skills through hands-on projects, professional certifications and real-world business experience while growing into a trusted data professional.

 ---

+# 💡 Fun Facts

+- 🧩 I'm naturally curious and love solving problems.
+- 📊 Data analytics is the yin to my yang—it combines everything I enjoy about asking questions, finding patterns and solving problems.
+- ✍️ I enjoy writing and expressing my thoughts through words.
+- 🎨 I love drawing and exploring my creative side.
+- 🎤 I enjoy singing whenever I get the chance.
+- 🌱 I'm a lifelong learner who enjoys discovering new tools, technologies and ways of thinking.

+---